 Ruihan joined the lab in Sept 2018.
 Ruihan’s research interests are in the construction of mentalizing and its relationship with potential socio-cognitive factors.

-Anushay joined the lab in September 2020.
-She completed her BSc Psychology from UCL, where she is also pursuing her MRes in Developmental Neuroscience and Psychopathology (in a joint program with Yale University).
+Anushay joined the lab in September 2020 whilst studying for her MRes Developmental Neuroscience and Psychopathology, jointly between UCL and Yale University.
+Anushay has now started a PhD at the University of Oxford but still works as a research assistant in the lab.
 Anushay’s research interests are in cognitive differences underlying neurodevelopmental conditions, especially autism, and the effect of cultural differences in the generalisability of research on such conditions.

 Paula Barea Arroyo

-Placement/visiting students & volunteers
+Placement/visiting students & interns